Research Groups and Centers

 Laboratory for Human Biology Research

 The Laboratory for Human Biology Research at Northwestern University houses 1,500 square feet of wet-lab space and data-analysis tools and is led by IPR biological anthropologist Thomas McDade.
+Anthropologists Christopher Kuzawa and Sera Young, and anthropologist and IPR associate Katherine Amato are also members.
 It is one of a handful in the country that is fully equipped to support high-capacity analysis of biomarkers in human blood, saliva, and urine, as well as assessing body composition, energy expenditure, and cardiovascular function.

 Northwestern University Two-Generation Research Initiative

 The Northwestern University Two-Generation Research Initiative examines the implementation and effectiveness of two-generation interventions.
 These programs link intensive, high-quality education, job training, and career-building programs for low-income parents with early childhood education services for their young children.
-IPR developmental psychologist P. Lindsay Chase-Lansdale, policy and program expert Teresa Eckrich Sommer, and their research team are at the forefront of developing two-generation theory and programmatic design, as well as studying the implementation and effectiveness of model two-generation programs.
+IPR developmental psychologists P. Lindsay Chase-Lansdale and Terri Sabol and research professor Teresa Eckrich Sommer, and their research team are at the forefront of developing two-generation theory and programmatic design, as well as studying the implementation and effectiveness of model two-generation programs.

 Young Research Group for Maternal and Child Nutrition